lagbolt/catalog-errors/README.md

 This folder has its own README.md.
 At the moment, this is just a console application to extract gender data from the LCNAF.

+## The Utilties folder

+This folder has its own README.md.
+The folder contains a number of command line programs useful for filtering or printing MARC files.